yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 certificate is no longer required, and in fact TACK specifies it as a "MAY" requirement (Sec.
 5.3).
-With ticket pinning, certificate validation by the client remains a MUST requirement, and the ticket acts only as a seccond factor.
+With ticket pinning, certificate validation by the client remains a MUST requirement, and the ticket acts only as a second factor.
 If the pinning secret is compromised, the server's security is not immediately at risk.
 - Both TACK and the current draft are mostly orthogonal to the server certificate as far as their life cycle, and so both can be deployed with no manual steps.
-- TACK uses ECDSA to sign the sever's public key.
+- TACK uses ECDSA to sign the server's public key.
 This allows cooperating clients to share server assertions between themselves.
 This is an optional TACK feature, one that cannot be done with pinning tickets.
 - TACK allows multiple servers to share its public keys.
 Such sharing is disallowed